 This Day In Writing History

-On August 25th, 1949, the famous novelist and non-fiction writer Martin Amis was born.
+On August 25th, 1949, the famous English writer Martin Amis was born.
 He was born in Oxford, England, the son of famous writer Sir Kingsley Amis.
 As a boy, Martin Amis attended 14 different schools, as his father gave lectures at colleges and universities all over the United Kingdom and the United States, taking the family with him.

 In addition to his novels, Martin Amis also wrote short story collections and non-fiction.
 Some of his most memorable non-fiction books include The Moronic Inferno And Other Visits To America (1986) - a collection of satirical essays about all things American, from fashion to the religious right, and Koba The Dread: Laughter and the Twenty Million (2002), about the horrors of Stalinism.
 His most recent non-fiction book, The Second Plane: September 11: Terror and Boredom (2008) offers scathing attacks on both Islamic fundamentalism and the Bush administration's response to it.

 Martin Amis' latest novel, The Pregnant Widow, was published in February, 2010.
+His upcoming novel, The State of England: Lionel Asbo, Lotto Lout, will be released later this year.
 He teaches creative writing at the University of Manchester.
 He lives with his second wife, writer Isabel Fonseca, and their two young daughters.
 In 2008, he became a grandfather when his daughter Delilah gave birth to a son.

 Quote Of The Day